jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - the nested unordered_maps used as Point hash table are terrible
   - refactor it (done)

-- we run out of money!
+- we run out of money
   - only build lvl 3 units if enemy has level 2 or level 3 units. (done)